codefordenver/energy-assistance-dashboard/README.md

 1. The first part is the user-facing side, which is a web page that displays a dashboard of energy visualizations.
-The design of this dashboard will be based on the version 1 visualization mockup found in the Google Sheet below: [1].
+The design of this dashboard will be based on the version 1 visualization mockup found below in the [Google Sheet](https://github.com/codefordenver/energy-assistance-dashboard/tree/readme_update#resources).

 2. The other part is the admin-facing side, which is an [Airtable](https://airtable.com) document that stores the data which feeds the user-facing visualizations.
-Currently, the data can also be found in the Google Sheet below: [1].
+Currently, the data can also be found below in the [Google Sheet](https://github.com/codefordenver/energy-assistance-dashboard/tree/readme_update#resources).

 The idea is that administrators will be able to easily update the Airtable document and users will see changes reflected in the web